 - Director of Administration, Office of Attorney General (1998-2002), the only non-attorney on the senior management team of what was then Virginia’s third largest law firm.
 As head of the administration division Steve was responsible for personnel, budget, payroll, the physical plant, information systems, the law library and the regional offices.
 He was appointed by Mark Earley.

-- Roanoke Times (1976-1986), serving as the paper’s political writer the final two years.
+- Staff Writer, Roanoke Times (1976-1986), serving as the paper’s political writer the final two years.
 Steve covered his first legislative elections in 1977 and helped cover the 1981 and 1985 gubernatorial elections.
 He won both internal writing awards, one for feature writing and the other for news writing.
 It was at The Roanoke Times that fate brought Steve and Jim Bacon together.